 Hidden in the nooks and crannies of the great big country of Canada, you’ll find modest geniuses quietly doing great work with their hands.
 Allan Hubley from Wileville, Nova Scotia is one of them.
 I discovered Allan online as I was looking for a trailer to haul things behind my four-wheel ATV.
 Trailers like this are useful for all kinds of jobs including harvesting firewood, collecting rocks, moving tools or anything else that’s heavy or bulky, especially from off-road areas.
 After researching reviews of online trailers made overseas, I was pleased to find Allan online.
-He’s the one and only person behind Atlantic Outdoor Solutions.
-Having used my own Hubley trailer now for several months I know I wasn’t mistaken about my first impressions.
-Every outdoors-oriented person that comes around my place immediately walks over to the trailer and asks questions.
+He’s the one and only man behind Atlantic Outdoor Solutions.
+Having used my own Hubley trailer now for months I know I wasn’t mistaken about my first impressions.
+Every outdoors-oriented person that comes around my place immediately walks over to the trailer, admires it and asks questions.
 It’s a head-turner precisely because it’s so much better than anything else they’ve seen.

 Allan’s home and workshop backs onto forest and he doesn’t have a fancy shop.
 “The only tool I have that a home hobbiest might not is my stationary metal-cutting bandsaw”, explains the soft-spoken Allan.
 “I definitely don’t have a fancy setup.”